A School Grows in Brooklyn

 (GRADES K-5) BSI is a TRIBES Learning Community and a Responsive Classroom School.
 We believe it is our responsibility to cultivate compassionate citizens who contribute to the kinds of democratic communities in which we all want to live.

 In English Language Arts [ELA], students have access to a rich classroom library and are matched with books that meet their interests and abilities.
-They thrive on diverse content and read short stories, novels, graphic novels, poetry, classic works of literature and contemporary authors.
+They thrive on diverse content and read short stories, novels, graphic novels, poetry, classic works of literature, and contemporary authors.
 In Writer’s Workshop, students comment thoughtfully on each other’s work, cooperate in maintaining a productive environment, take risks and try new things.
-They write feature articles, informational texts, comic books, essays, literary analysis and poetry.
+They write feature articles, informational texts, comic books, essays, literary analyses, and poetry.
 In Math, we write our own curriculum and depart from compacted TERC Investigations and Contexts for Learning units to foster conceptual understanding.
 Our teachers encourage exploration, inquiry, and reflective thinking.
 Our students think abstractly, construct viable arguments, and reason mathematically, both verbally and in writing.
 They acquire “habits of mind” that help them to gain a deep comprehension of math concepts: persisting, questioning, communicating with precision and clarity, thinking flexibly, metacognition [thinking about one’s thinking], and listening with understanding and empathy.
-BSI creates STEM (Science, Technology, Engineering and Math) learning units aligned to the Common Core Learning Standards (CCLS).
-In Grades 4 and 5 children travel in a cohort to Humanities and Math classes.
+In 5th grade, children travel in a cohort to Humanities and Math classes.
 This departmentalization allows teachers to be content area experts who are able to go deep with their students.

 THIS IS BSI MIDDLE SCHOOL